How to ACE IB Chemistry HL?

 • Also rewrite the mark scheme answers if you get the question wrong, and make a excel or word document containing all of the key words and phrases on the mark scheme

-1. Choose a research question for is which ample research already available
+1. Choose a research question that has ample research already available

 2. Formulate an in-depth research question – it should be two lines minimum